 To begin with, you can familiarize them with their names, by calling out their names repeatedly while looking at them.

-This will not just make your pet familiarize with its name, it will also make your pet know-how make eye contact with you and focus on you and your voice.
+This will not just make your pet familiarized with its name, it will also make your pet know-how make eye contact with you and focus on you and your voice.

 Thus, animal trainers suggest making each training session short, for example, 5 to 10 minutes maximum on a daily basis.
 Any more will not give you any productive results, and sometimes you might end up going to the beginning which is a waste.